I am Wes Wilson. This is my site. This is how I got here.

 This is my attempt at being open and honest about the experiences that have shaped my career.
 Minor successes, lessons learned, miscalculations... all of it.
 (Side note: I left off my personal milestones including marrying my wife, raising 3 kids and a cross-country move to Portland to name a few.
 If you really want to hear about any of that, I'm happy to share over a beverage.)
 There is real value in people being vulnerable, sharing their failures alongside their successes.
 As Yoda once said, “The greatest teacher, failure is.”

 Since being founded in 2012, the OpenStack Foundation has not had it's own identity.
 The foundation's sole purpose was to support the OpenStack software project so a unique identity would've countered the mission.
 Now that OSF has expanded its focus, hosting other projects and driving forward open infrastrucutre, a unique identity was needed to differentiate the foundation from the software.
 First steps in that process: a new logo and website.
 Luckily, I get to work with tremendous designers and developers that can bring the vision to life.visit OSF.dev

 Director of Marketing, OpenStack Foundation

-Leading our badass marketing team in communicating the benefits of open infrastructure through OpenStack, Kata Containers, Airship, StarlingX and Zuul, while defining OSF's place in the quickly evolving open source market.
-Next step: Create a website for OSF to give you more details.
+Leading our badass marketing and events teams in communicating the benefits of open infrastructure through OpenStack, Kata Containers, Airship, StarlingX and Zuul, while defining OSF's place in the quickly evolving open source market.
 Level of success TBD.